florencex5/project3_music/README.md

 # Music Galaxy

 ## Theme
 Music, a versatile language, has the power to evoke emotions and bring people together.
 Spotify is a music platform that is able to categorize different genres to fit every music taste, which is why they have over 25 genres to listen to.
-Our flask api was able to unlock the hits for different genres, what countries listen to them, and view how popular they are.
+Our flask API was able to unlock the hits for different genres, what countries listen to them, and view how popular they are.
 And...
 Welcome to our little music galaxy!

 ## Quick Setup
 Create a Spotify’s developer account to get the `CLIENT ID` and `CLIENT SECRETE`([Spotify Developer](https://developer.spotify.com/))